Snorkeling in Huatulco: An Incredible Underwater Adventure

 Refreshed by the clear waters, we planted ourselves on the white sand to enjoy grilled steak arranchera, spicy adobo chicken and fresh papaya salad.

-Next up was Cacaluta Island where a coral plate stretches for 300m at depths of between 2 to 12 metres.
-The marine life is so abundant and the coral so colourful, it’s known as Las Jardines or the gardens.
+Next up was Cacaluta Bay where a coral plate stretches for 300m at depths of between 2 to 12 metres.
+The marine life is so abundant and the coral so colourful around Cacaluta Island, it’s known as Las Jardines or the gardens.

 “Watch for strings of gas bubbles escaping from between the rocks on the bottom” said our guide as we anchored in open water.
 “You may find sea turtles and Nurse Sharks resting in the gaps in the coral.”